-How To Divide a 401k in Divorce – The Steps
+How to Divide a 401k in Divorce – The Steps

-If your spouse retires prior to the finalization of the divorce, the division of the 401k may be affected.
-It is important to file the QDRO as soon as you file the divorce decree, or alternatively, file a Joinder of the Plan while the case is being settled.
-Contact A People’s Choice to help you prepare and file the necessary forms you need to divide your 401k or to formally join the Plan.
+If your spouse retires prior to the finalization of the divorce settlement, it may affect the division of retirement benefits and also the division of retirement savings.
+It’s important to file the QDRO as soon as you file the divorce decree, or alternatively, file a joinder of the plan during the period of case settlement and certified divorce.

 California 401k Divorce Distribution

-The parties may agree to a 50/50 split of each plan.
-If one party’s 401k balance is smaller than the other parties, however, there may be a simpler solution.
-The parties may agree to offset the community property interest in the smaller plan by simply having the party take a smaller amount of the larger type of retirement plan (largest asset).
+The parties may agree to a 50/50 split of each qualified retirement plan.
+If one party’s 401k balance is smaller than the other party’s, however, a simpler solution comes up with a common retirement plan.
+The parties may agree to offset the community property interest in the smaller retirement savings plan by simply having the other party take a smaller amount of the larger type of retirement plan (largest asset).